southwick-associates/salic/vignettes/README.md

 ### License Types (lic)

 Three license type columns are needed.
-Similar to customers, license types should be uniquely identified using a "lic\_id" column.
+Similar to customers, license types should be uniquely identified using "lic\_id".

 ``` r
 data(lic)